Emirates is reconnecting the world through Dubai with 96% of its global network restored

 - Skywards: From 8 May to 31 August 2026, Emirates Skywards members can enjoy accelerated access to the programme's premium tiers through reduced tier requirements and Bonus Tier Miles on Emirates and flydubai flights.

-Emirates operates three daily flights to Johannesburg, ten weekly flights to Cape Town (with EK772 currently operating three times a week), and four weekly flights to Durban, ensuring strong and consistent connectivity for customers travelling to and from South Africa.
+Emirates operates six weekly flights between Tunisia and Dubai, ensuring consistent connectivity for customers travelling to and from Tunisia.